Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

 \subsection{Quantitative validation of noise scaling}

 The first experiment we conduct aims to quantitatively measure how the distance between an image and its noisy counterpart scales when increasing noise variance.
-This allows for a direct comparison between the empirical behavior of each metric and the theoretical scaling laws derived in Theorem~\ref{thm: WavBound1Pic}.
+This allows for a direct comparison between the empirical behavior of each metric and the theoretical scaling laws derived in \cref{thm: WavBound1Pic}.
 The results are reported as Figure~\ref{fig:Metric fits for MicroscopyImages resolution 32}.
-All transport costs calculated are exact and were calculated by using the POT python package \cite{FlamaryCourtyGramfortAlayaBoisbunonEtAl2021}
+All transport costs calculated are exact and were calculated using the POT Python package \cite{FlamaryCourtyGramfortAlayaBoisbunonEtAl2021}

 To this end, we performed 100 independent trials, each time selecting a new, random 32x32 pixel image from the DOTMark 1.0 MicroscopyImages dataset \citep{SchrieberSchuhmacherGottschlich2017}.
-For each image~$\mu$, we generated a noisy version $\mu+\epsilon$ by adding zero-sum noise $\eps$ satisfying Assumption~\ref{assum: Noise}, with variances ranging from $10^{-7}$ to $1$.
-We computed the difference between the original image and the noisy one for $L^2$, $W_2$ and $W_1$ identifying the image with the torus.
-This empirical result, where the $W_2$ distance scales with an exponent of approximately 0.5, suggests that the bound derived in Theorem~\ref{thm: WavBound1Pic} correctly captures the behavior of the signed 2-Wasserstein as a function of the noise variability $\sigma$.
+For each image~$\mu$, we generated a noisy version $\mu+\varepsilon$ by adding zero-sum noise $\varepsilon$ satisfying Assumption~\ref{assum: Noise}, with variances ranging from $10^{-7}$ to $1$.
+We computed the difference between the original image and the noisy one for $L^2$, $W_2$ and $W_1$ imposing cyclic boundary conditions (toroidal topology).
+This empirical result, where the $W_2$ cost scales with an exponent of approximately 0.5, suggests that the bound derived in \cref{thm: WavBound1Pic} correctly captures the behavior of the signed 2-Wasserstein as a function of the noise variability $\sigma$.